hakhakobian/regallery/readme.txt

 == Upgrade Notice ==
-* 1.17.21: Added view demo and compare features links to the upgrade popup.
+* 1.17.22: Added titles and captions support for Cube, Cards, and Carousel layouts.
 Enjoy free functionality and add your suggestions via WP forum.

 == Changelog ==
+= 1.17.22 =
+= Updated: 27.01.2026 =
+* **Added:** Titles and captions support for Cube, Cards, and Carousel layouts.
+* **Fixed:** Gallery block not initializing correctly in Gutenberg when the control panel was closed.
+* **Fixed:** Gallery preview updating when switching between Desktop, Tablet, and Mobile in Gutenberg.
+* **Fixed:** Grid layout style conflicts with Divi.

 = 1.17.21 =
 = Updated: 23.01.2026 =
 * **Added:** View demo and compare features links to the upgrade popup.